olemb/tetris/README.md

 The scoring is a simple as it can be.
 You get one point for every line cleared.

-## Motivation

-I want to experiment with ways of implementing Tetris in Python and also have my own Tetris that's exactly the way I like it.

-I've written quite a few versions of this game over the years and I've come up with some interesting ideas and techniques that I'd like to share below, as I have never seen any of these in any other versions of Tetris I have come across.

 ## Monochrome mode

 ![Monochrome Mode Screenshot](images/monochrome.png "Monochrome")